elizajames/WLCB_draft/pages/Constitutions/constitution-1894.md

 ## 1894 Constitution

 ### Constitution of the "Woman's Literary Club" of Baltimore.[^source]

-[^Handwritten manuscript, dated Nov.
+[^source] Handwritten manuscript, dated Nov.
 27, 1894, included in the Woman's Literary Club of Baltimore collection, MS 988, Box 3, at the beginning of the notebook of meeting minutes dated Dec.
-26, 1893-June 9, 1894.]
+26, 1893-June 9, 1894.

 #### Article 1.
 Name and Object.